DarK-Reaven/Open-Legend-RPG-DR-EDITION-/README.md

 - *What is the porpuse of this project?*
 -
-- To tell the story i created with full an d total control of it, without licencing issues in case i wanted to properly share with the community.
+- To tell the story i created with full total control of it, without licencing issues in case i wanted to properly share with the community.

 - *Can you use this fork on your projects?*
 -